-While the original goal was to host this at a neighborhood clubhouse, we had to have it in an outdoor venue due to occupancy restrictions.
-Thankfully, my Dad’s cousin has a farm with a nice big barn that could accommodate us!
+While the original goal was to host this at a neighborhood clubhouse, we had to have it in an outdoor venue.
+Thankfully, my Dad’s cousin has a farm with a nice big barn!

 Check out my travel-themed wedding here!